Mpega v. Universite de Moncton (2001)

 - Does the sexual harassment policy include off-campus incidents of sexual harassment?

 - Does a single act of sexual assault amount to sexual harassment ?

 - Did the University have the jurisdiction to investigate a case of sexual assault that had been dismissed by the police?

 - Although the university policy on sexual harassment did not explicitly include off-campus harassment, it did not explicitly exclude it either.
 It stated that its goal was to provide a harassment-free working/living/learning environment for its community members.
 Off-campus harassment negatively by one community member towards another negatively affects the on-campus environment of the offended party and thereby constitutes a violation of sexual harassment policy.

 - The judge agreed that a single act of sexual assault does not constitute sexual harassment in so much as the latter is defined, in part, by its repetitive and persistent nature.
-He distingued between sexual harassment between equals (fellow students or coworkers), which was, by nature, repetitive and persistent in nature and sexual harassment involving a power imbalance (supervisor/supervisee or professor/student) which could be limited to a single incident if it results in discriminatory or harmful effects
+He distinguished between sexual harassment between equals (fellow students or coworkers), which was, by nature, repetitive and persistent in nature and sexual harassment involving a power imbalance (supervisor/supervisee or professor/student) which could be limited to a single incident if it results in discriminatory or harmful effects

 - Sexual assault is a federal offense.
-By investigating this case, and imposing a penality based on the investigative report, the University trenched on the federal legislative jurisdiction in matters of criminal law.
-This resulted in harm to the appellant, because the university used the balance of probabilities approach rather that the rules of evidence (p[roof beyond a reasonable doubt) to condemn a person who had been cleared by the police
+By investigating this case, and imposing a penalty based on the investigative report, the University trenched on the federal legislative jurisdiction in matters of criminal law.
+This resulted in harm to the appellant, because the university used the balance of probabilities approach rather that the rules of evidence (proof beyond a reasonable doubt) to condemn a person who had been cleared by the police

 The judge ordered the University to quash its decision to expel the student